IamTajju/Sazim_FS_Node_GQL_Assignment/PART_4_documentation.md

 ### 4. Running the Project
 Server: Navigate to the server directory and run npm install followed by npm run dev.
 Client: Navigate to the client directory and run npm install followed by npm run dev.
-`Ensure the correct Graphql http link and ws link (the server uri) are set in client/.env `
+`Ensure the correct Graphql http link and ws link (the server uri) are set in client/.env and correct client origin is set in server/.env`

 ## Implementation